 Public Affairs Discussion Group

-Adult craft programs are held monthly on Saturday afternoons.
+Adult craft programs are held monthly.
 Everyone age 12 and up is welcome and all materials are provided.
 Sponsored by the Friends of the Library.

 The library presents classes on using library resources such as the CLAMS Catalog and downloadable eBooks and audio books, and one-on-one sessions to introduce the internet and basic computing.

 The MV Photography Club is intended to be a place for photographers to find fellowship, knowledge, and resources.
 Open and welcoming to photographers of all kinds and all levels, the club meets on the first Thursday of each month at 6pm.
-NOTE: Photo Club is on hiaitus as of September 2018.
+NOTE: Photo Club is currently on hiaitus.

 The library's Kanopy streaming video services offers more than 6,000 videos from 'The Great Courses.'
 The Great Courses are a series of college-level lecturecourses, perfect for anyone who wants to further their education or take a deep dive into a variety of subjects, at your own pace and based on the topics that interest you.
 Stream unlimited courses on topics from science, history, philosophy, photography, cooking, literature, and more.
 Films can be streamed from any computer, television, mobile device or platform by downloading the Kanopy app for iOS, Android, AppleTV, Chromecast or Roku.
 All you need to access this free service is a Vineyard Haven Public Library card.